callstack/react-native-opentok/README.md

 - `onPublishStart?: Function` - Invoked when publishing starts.
 Optional.
 - `onPublishStop?: () => void` - Invoked when publishing stops.
 Optional.
 - `onPublishError?: () => void` - Invoked when publish error occurs.
 Optional.
-- `mute?`: Boolean - This props tells Publisher if should publish audio as well or not.
+- `mute?: boolean` - This props tells Publisher if should publish audio as well or not.
 Optional.
 Defaults to false.
-- `video?`: Boolean - This props tells Publisher if should publish video as well or not.
+- `video?: boolean` - This props tells Publisher if should publish video as well or not.
 Optional.
 Defaults to true.
+- `videoScale?: string` - Whether the video should scale to `fill` the frame or `fit` into the frame.
 - `screenCapture?: boolean` - Stream screen if `true` instead of camera.
-- `screenCaptureSettings?: { fps?: number }` - Screen sharing settings
+- `screenCaptureSettings?: { fps?: number }` - Screen sharing settings.
-  - `fps?: number` - Specify frames per second for a stream (default: `15`)
+  - `fps?: number` - Specify frames per second for a stream (default: `15`).
 - every [View property](https://facebook.github.io/react-native/docs/viewproptypes.html#props).

 Available methods: